EconomyLens.com

 The Middle East war has sent energy prices climbing. ©AFP

 London (AFP) – Stock markets diverged Monday as investors worried about borrowing costs, while oil prices rose as US President Donald Trump ratcheted up pressure on Iran.
-Oil prices briefly turned lower following an Iranian media report stating that US officials had agreed to suspend sanctions against its crude while talks on ending the war continue.
+Oil prices briefly turned lower following an Iranian media report that said US officials had agreed to suspend sanctions against its crude while talks on ending the war continue.
 The unconfirmed Tasnim report cited an unnamed source, but analysts said traders seized on the news after Trump warned Tehran on Sunday that time was running out to make a deal.

 Related